tyndria/high-load-systems/CAP.md

 ## 1. Retrieve *the nearest* trashcans.

-This request is used by clients and I think that this is the most important and _usable_ request for clients, so it's better to __quickly get the data__ rather than waiting for it a lot of time or repeat request.
+This request is used by clients and I think that this is the most important and _usable_ request for clients, so it's better to __quickly get the data__ rather than waiting for it a lot of time.

 __+1 for Availability__ + Partition tolerance